malallo/language_project/README.md

 ## Compile script

-- Will need to compile main.cpp
+- Will need to compile main.cpp and create different commands depending on milestone.
-- Will need a flag to skip compilation of main.cpp, and only produce an object file.
+- Different "main.cpp"s will be compiled for each milestone.